AnthonyTsiantisUND/SHA256_ASIC/README.md

 * `load_enable` -  signals the start of input loading
 * `input_complete` - indicates that input data is fully loaded
 * `input_data` - 8-bit input data stream
+NOTE: Input is limited to 440 bits (55 Bytes)!1

 ### Outputs
 * `hashed_data` - 16-bit segments of the final hashed output